 Sporting events such as the UEFA Champions League Final and religious trips such as the Hajj and Umrah pilgrimages are a popular target for these scam artists due to the limited availability of tickets and subsequent higher prices.

 The unregulated timeshare industry that saw its boom in the 1980’s and 1990’s is still claiming its fair share of victims.

 Many customers were promised exotic holidays at affordable costs with an “investment for the future” angle taken in the often oversubscribed timeshare presentations.
 It was during these presentation that high-pressure sales tactics forced people into quick and uninformed decisions.

-These tactics have left many people owning timeshares which they can no longer afford due to the ever increasing maintenance fees.
+These tactics have left many people owning timeshare which they can no longer afford due to the ever-increasing maintenance fees.
 However, after a Supreme Court ruling in 2015, timeshares that were mis-sold to customers could be eligible to a full refund or cancellation.

 This has allowed customers to bring claims against timeshare resorts such as Club La Costa.
 In a groundbreaking ruling against the resort a customer was refunded the full purchase price of his timeshare along with a proportion of the maintenance fees.
 The contract was also cancelled as he was granted a timeshare release.

 Action Fraud says reports of travellers being swindled have consistently risen over the past five years.

 Mike Tanzer, Abta chief executive, said: “Abta is regularly contacted by members of the public who have been caught out by increasingly sophisticated travel-related frauds.

 “Follow the tips we have put together in partnership with Get Safe Online and the City of London Police to avoid falling victim yourself and ensure that your hard-earned money goes towards your holiday and not lining the pockets of a fraudster.”